alexischilinski/capstone_backend/README.md

 This app was created for runners by a runner.
 It is meant to help runners keep themselves accountable and track their progress while training for a race.

+## Deployment

+This app is deployed on Heroku: https://capstone-ontrack.herokuapp.com/

 ## Getting Started

 This is the backend for the project, and it is built in Python/Django.
 Fork and clone this repo to get started.
 It also utilizes a PostgreSQL database.
 It is paired with the frontend repo (https://github.com/alexiscait142/capstone_frontend).